Libensemble/libensemble/docs/tutorials/executor_forces_tutorial.rst

             line = ""  # In case file is empty or not yet created return line

-We use libEnsemble's message number tags to communicate the worker's status to the manager.
-For testing purposes, the ``perturb()`` function randomizes the resources used for each calculation.
-The second function parses forces values and statuses in the ``.stat`` file produced by our compiled code.
-Now we can write the actual ``sim_f``.
-We'll first write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to randomize our particle counts.
+Now we can write the body of the simulation function.
+We'll write the function definition, extract our parameters from ``sim_specs``, define a random seed, and use ``perturb()`` to randomize our particle counts.